“Marriage signifies to us the mystery of the

 – The Book of Common Prayer

 congregation of Church of the Messiah offer caring support and sensitive expertise to individuals and families, starting with those first difficult days.
-Our love and care begins with the planning a funeral to celebrate the departed’s life and offer comfort to family and friends in Christ’s promise of eternal life.
+Our love and care begins with the planning of a funeral to celebrate the departed’s life and offer comfort to family and friends in Christ’s promise of eternal life.

 Holy Communion may be included as part of the service and interment may take place immediately after the liturgy or at a later date.
 A time of visitation in the narthex prior to the service may be arranged.
 Help in arranging a reception in the Parish Hall following the service is available.